AP-HLine-3D/HLine3D/README.md

 Converting the Spectra to a logarithmic dB Scale  ( and future alternate scalings )   and

-Processing the Spectra files into *.csv Formats  compatible with Rinearn 2D and 2D Graphics packages
+Processing the Spectra files into *.csv Formats  compatible with Fumihiro Matsui Rinearn 2D and 2D Graphics packages

 Current Output : Raw Data 2D File,   Frame to Frame Drift 2D File ,  Drift Corrected and Normalized File 2D / 3D compatible